 - Evaluate the qualifications and performance of incumbent directors and determine whether to recommend them for re-election to the Board;

-- In the case of a Board vacancy (including a vacancy created by an increase in the size of the Board), recommend to the Board in accordance with the Nominating Criteria an individual to fill such vacancy either through appointment by the Board or through election by shareholders;
+- In the case of a Board vacancy (including a vacancy created by an increase in the size of the Board), recommend to the Board in accordance with the Nominating Criteria an individual to fill such vacancy either through election by the Board or through election by shareholders;

 - Review the independence of SCANA’s directors as defined by the New York Stock Exchange (“NYSE”) and as set forth in SCANA’s Governance Principles, and make recommendations regarding director independence to the Board;